psychemedia/island-storynotes/carus-wilson/55-carus-wilson-end.md

 I know of heart-rending cases in Portsmouth at this moment, e.g. a sergeant's wife, with seven children, the youngest just born; two other tidy, respectable women, with four children each, at a loss what to do or where to go, but most anxious for any kind of work, the babe of one at the breast evidently pining for want of necessary nourishment.

-At all events, let us cheer our poor soldiers under the heavy anxieties which press upon them, on account of those they have left behind, by letting them see that we are doing all we can to supply their lack:
+At all events, let us cheer our poor soldiers under the heavy anxieties which press upon them, on account of those they have left behind, by letting them see that we are doing all we can to supply their lack.

 I do hope that a committee will be formed in Portsmouth to prosecute this work without delay.
 I am thankful to know that it is contemplated to take up houses, and arrange them for the families at a trifling rent, a plan which has answered admirably for the soldiers families at Parkhurst.